pivotal/blog/content/post/pcf-eureka-zuul-cloud_config-with-spring.md

 ```
 <small><i>~/zuulreka-config/components/cloud-config/src/main/resources/bootstrap.yml</i></small>

 Because Spring Cloud Configuration needs the `config.server.git.uri` to be a Git repository, we can fake that by initializing the configurations directory as a Git repository and commit the latest properties we want the `netflix-protected` API to use.
+This will create a submodule that we do not want to keep, so before you commit, make sure to run `rm -rf ~/zuulreka-config/configurations/.git`.

 {{< responsive-figure src="/images/pcf-eureka-zuul-cloud_config-with-spring/git_init_local.png" >}}